harness-community/cd-pipeline-sample/docs/clusters/AzureKubernetesCluster.md

 - Select 99.5% for API server  for lower cost.

-Step 4: Validate your resource by clicking on  **Review + create**  button.
+Step 4: Validate your resource by clicking on the **Review + create**  button.
-After successfull validation ,click on **Create** to start building the cluster.
+After successful validation, click on **Create** to start building the cluster.

 After a few minutes your cluster will be deployed.